 The housing allowance would be determined according to the place of residence as before.

-They used to get a host of other extras such as festival, tiffin, laundry, travel, domestic, and hill allowances among others.
+They used to get a host of other extras such as a festival, Tiffin, laundry, travel, domestic, and hill allowances among others.

 Same pay for chiefs of three services